 - The outline levels of organization of a complex, multicellular organism such as a mouse, starting with the cell is: The Cell – then Tissue – then Organ – then Organ System – to Finally Organism (the mouse)

 - Homeostasis is the process of maintaining a stable internal environment.
-Humans are an example of homeostasis.
+Breathing is an example of homeostasis.

 - Man was created in God’s image.